 Food Safety: Rule #1—Follow the proper canning steps and use a research-tested recipe.
 Many factors like food acidity, microbes, etc. have changed making old, untested recipes unsafe.
 Thousands of tested recipes exist.
 Use one of those and don’t become one of the 325,000 people who are hospitalized each year due to food borne illness.

 I have listed the steps for hot-water bath canning.
-Not all foods can be processed using this method–just high-acid foods like pickled veggies and fruit preparations (jams, pie fillings, syrups, etc).
-Low-acid foods like green beans or corn, cannot be hot-water bath canned (unless of course they are pickled).
+Not all foodscan be processed using this method–just high-acid foods like pickled veggies, fruits, and fruit preparations (jams, pie fillings, syrups, sauce etc).
+Low-acid foods like green beans or corn, cannot be hot-water bath canned (unless of course they are pickled first).
 They need pressure-canner processing.
 Even many tomato preparations do not have an acidity low enough to allow safe, hot-water bath canning.
 Be safe and not sorry.
 Boutulism emits no odor or taste or gas.
-You simply become very ill once you eat a food contaminated with the toxin.
+You simply become very ill (or worse) once you eat a food contaminated with the toxin.

 Creating your own recipe for canning: Creating your own canned pickled vegetable recipe is possible but takes some work and time.
 For a fresh pack, not fermented pickle, use equal parts vinegar and water with salt and sugar to taste.
 I generally follow this formula: